JoachimC/smart-pool/README.md

 * Never run pool equipment when there is a grid outage and house is running off residential battery
 * Don't waste gas/power heating the pool if the weather forcast is for hot weather that will naturally heat the water over the next few days anyway

-And of course a multitude of scenarios enabled by connection with the greater Home Asssitant ecosystem including monitoring for usage etc, setting scene lighting etc.
+And of course a multitude of scenarios enabled by connection with the greater Home Assistant ecosystem including monitoring for usage etc, setting scene lighting etc.

 ## Candidate Plan